bnahkala/abe-watersheds/README.md

 # Examples

 1. Visualize the delineated watershed.
+Highlight the fact that it appears the watershed is cut off at the county boundary.
+Good way to show that reviewing your data is important.
 ![Watershed in Story County](https://github.com/bnahkala/abe-watersheds/blob/master/img/watershed.png)

 2. Visualize a 3D exaggerated rendering of the watershed.